Myofascial Therapies

 Medical Acupuncture

-We use medical acupuncture for its:
+We use medical acupuncture for:

-In other words, acupuncture’s ability to:
+In other words, acupuncture has the ability to:

 Corrective Exercises